Japan reports first bird flu outbreak of season, culling 143,000 chickens | Science-Environment

 China has reported 21 human infections with the H5N6 subtype of avian influenza in 2021 to the World Health Organization, compared with only five last year, it said, with six dead and many of the others critically ill.
 Outbreaks of bird flu have also been reported in recent days and weeks in Europe with farms in Poland the latest locations for infections, totalling 650,000 poultry.

-Last winter, Japan had its worst season of winter flu on farms yet, with more than 3 million chickens culled and a quarter of the country's prefectures affected.
-Japan has an egg-laying flock of around 185 million hens and a broiler population of 138 million, according to the ministry of agriculture.
+Last winter, Japan had its worst season of winter flu on farms yet, with 9.87 million chickens culled and more than a third of the country's prefectures affected.
+Japan has an egg-laying flock of around 181 million hens and a broiler population of 140 million, according to the ministry of agriculture.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)